What is Biltong?

 What do I do with whole biltong?

-The whole biltong is vacuum sealed in 2lb bulk bags.
+The whole biltong is vacuum sealed in 1lb bulk bags.
 You will need to open the bag and repackage what you don't intend to eat right away.
-We recommend wrapping the pieces in plastic wrap and freezing them then taking them out as needed and kept in the refrigerator, this will ensure the meat keeps it's moisture and stays fresher for longer.
+We recommend wrapping the pieces in plastic wrap and freezing them then taking them out as needed and kept in the refrigerator, this will ensure the meat keeps its moisture and stays fresher for longer.
 We also suggest storage in a brown paper bag, this is the traditional way that whole biltong is sold and stored in South Africa.
 However, temperatures and humidity vary greatly in the US so you will need to be careful that the product does not mold if left at room temperature.
-For details on how to cut whole biltong please see the video on our Resources page.

 Can I refreeze your fresh products?